swiftlang/swift-foundation/Distributions.md

 dependency on [swift-foundation][] to use it, doing so is not generally recommended because it has several downsides:

-* **It requires building Foundation from source.** This significantly increases your build time.
-Since builds for development are typically for debug configuration, the locally-built copy will not include performance optimizations.
+* **It requires building Foundation and its dependencies from source.** This significantly increases your build time.
-* **It requires building Foundation's dependencies.** This further increases build time, as [swift-collections][], [swift-foundation-icu][], and [swift-syntax][] must also be compiled locally.
-* **It may not integrate as well with supporting tools/IDEs as a built-in copy.**
-  Tools which integrate with Foundation, such as Swift Package Manager or Apple's Xcode IDE, often optimize for the copy included in the same distribution.
-Some features may not work as well or be missing entirely when using Foundation as a package.
 * **It may encounter build failures when another package uses a built-in Foundation.** If you use swift-foundation as a package, but you depend on a library from another package which uses a built-in copy of Foundation (as